cu-swe4s-fall-2023/assignment-2-python-refresher-FahsaiNak/README.md

     Program is running
     A number of fires from Savanna fires in United States of America is 31 Could not find Agrofood_o2_emission.csv
-    Some values in the column 11 : Net Forest conversion of Bermuda are not numbers, potentailly no value Done
+    Some values in the column 11 : Net Forest conversion of Bermuda are not numbers, potentially no value Done
    ```